GS1Ned/studio/Users/frisowempe/MyNewISAProject/docs/blueprint.md

 *   **Neuro-Symbolic AI (NeSy) Exploration:** Begin prototyping NeSy approaches, integrating symbolic rule engines (potentially hosted on Cloud Functions) with LLM outputs and the KG.
 *   **Causal Inference (Exploratory):** Research and experiment with causal inference capabilities.
 *   **Multi-modal Understanding (Initial Implementation):** Integrate multi-modal capabilities of Vertex AI Gemini models to parse tables, diagrams, etc., from standards documents.
-*   **Conceptual Knowledge Graph Interaction Tool (Created - Phase 1):**
-    *   **Change:** Created `src/ai/tools/knowledge-graph-tools.ts` defining `QueryKnowledgeGraphInputSchema`, `QueryKnowledgeGraphOutputSchema`, and a conceptual (mocked) `queryKnowledgeGraphTool`.
-This tool simulates querying a KG and returning structured entity and relationship data.
-    *   **Rationale:** Provides an architectural placeholder for KG interaction, enabling future flows (like KG-RAG or advanced reasoning flows) to be designed with KG integration in mind.
-This is a foundational step for Phase 2 KG work.

 These features represent a significant step towards ISA achieving deeper, more human-like understanding and reasoning capabilities.
 The success of these advanced AI features is predicated on the successful infrastructure maturation in the preceding steps.
 For example, effective KG-RAG integration and NeSy are impossible without a functional, well-populated KG and a robust RAG system.
 Firebase's role is to ensure that Genkit is powerful and flexible enough to orchestrate these complex interactions (LLM + KG + Symbolic Engine + Multi-modal inputs).
 This may necessitate new Genkit features or plugins.
 Furthermore, Firebase should provide guidance on cost-effectively utilizing powerful models like Gemini models for these reasoning-intensive tasks, perhaps through optimized Genkit configurations or by facilitating batch processing for non-real-time analyses.